Orpington Duck

-The Orpington or Buff Orpington Duck is a breed of domestic duck.
+The Orpington or Buff Orpington Duck is a British breed of domestic duck.
 It is a dual-purpose breed used for meat and egg production.
 It is capable of laying up to 220 eggs a year.
-Originally created by William Cook of Orpington, Kent, UK, from the selection of mis-marked Blue Orpington Ducks; Cook was also the developer of the Orpington chicken.
+Originally created by William Cook of Orpington, Kent, England, from the selection of mis-marked Blue Orpington Ducks; Cook was also the developer of the Orpington chicken.
 The breeds used in the development of the breed included Cayuga, Indian Runner, commercial Aylesbury and Rouen.
-It is proposed that Cook's intentions for the breed were to capitalize on the growing demand for the buff colour pattern.
+It is proposed that Cook's intentions for the breed were to capitalise on the growing demand for the buff colour pattern.
 The Buff Orpington Duck was introduced to the public at the Dairy Show, the Agricultural Hall (q.v.), Islington, London in October 1897.
 It is considered a threatened breed by the ALBC.
 This breed was admitted to the British Poultry Standard in 1910 and the American Poultry Associations Standard of Perfection as the 'Buff Duck' in the Medium class in 1914.

-The Orpington duck is available in three colour varieties: Buff, Blond and Brown.
-The Buff Orpington is an unstable colour due to a blue dilution gene which means that from the offspring, all three colour variations will appear.
+The Orpington duck is available in three colour varieties: buff, blond and brown; all three colour variations appear, but only the buff is described in the breed standard.

 History

 Ducks with buff coloration are a cross between Indian Runner, Rouen and Aylesbury ducks.
 Their origin originates from the renowned Orpington farms in England, which is why they are also known as Orpington ducks.
 The buff-coloured plumage of the breed was developed by a man named William Cook from the same region.
 During this period, buff was a very fashionable colour.
-As well as the black, the chocolate, and the blue variations.
-W.Cook created bibs on the chest that resembled white hearts.
-The American Poultry Associations recognized them in 1914 after Cook introduced them to the United States at the Madison Square Garden Show in New York City in 1908.
-By 2011, there were 793 breeding buff ducks in North America, with 11 breeders engaged in breeding the species.
+As well as the black, the chocolate, and the blue variations, W. Cook created bibs on the chest that resembled white hearts.
+The American Poultry Associations recognised them in 1914 after Cook introduced them to the United States at the Madison Square Garden Show in New York City in 1908.By 2011, there were 793 breeding buff ducks in North America, with 11 breeders engaged in breeding the species.
 As of today, there are five primary breeding flocks with 50 or more breeding birds.

+The Buff Orpington is listed on the Rare Breed Survival Trust Watch List.

 Characteristics

-Body size

-Buff Orpington Ducks are medium-sized ducks that range between 7 and 8 pounds in weight.
+The Orpington is classified as a light duck.
+Weights are 2.2–3.2 kg for ducks and 2.2–3.4 kg for drakes.
 The bird is large and broad, with an oval head and medium-length bill, as well as a gracefully curved neck.
 The Buff duck's body carries itself 20 degrees above horizontal, and its wings are short and curved.